CharlieDigital/typescript-is-like-csharp/docs/pages/advanced/json-serialization.md

 // {"name":"Charles","licenseNumber":"12345","vehicleType":"minivan"}

 const {
-    licenseNumber, // 👈 Eject the field
+    licenseNumber, // 👈 Eject the field; can't forget to do this ...trimmed
-    ...trimmed
 } = licensedDriver;